Dark Spots on Face: Causes, Treatment, and Prevention

 Melasma is a common skin condition that causes dark, discolored patches on the face, particularly in areas exposed to the sun, such as the cheeks, forehead, and upper lip.
 It is more common in women than men and often occurs during pregnancy or while taking birth control pills.

 The exact cause of melasma is unknown, but it is believed to be related to hormonal changes, sun exposure, and genetics.
-Women who are pregnant or taking birth control pills may experience an increase in estrogen, which can trigger the production of melanin in the skin.
+Pregnant women or taking birth control pills may experience an increase in estrogen, which can trigger melanin production in the skin.

 Topical medications for Melasma may include hydroquinone, a skin-lightening agent that can reduce the appearance of dark patches on the skin.
 Other topical medications, such as tretinoin and azelaic acid, may also treat melasma.